Valentine's day safety tips

 Remember to mop and clean all spillages off the floor and please don't encourage your pets to lick up any mess you make.

 At OSCAR, we care about your pets as much as you do.
 We provide nutritionally balanced diets for your cats and dogs.
-Why not treat your pet this Valentine’s Day and start your OSCAR journey with a £5 Starter Pack?
+Why not treat your pet this Valentine’s Day and start your OSCAR journey with a £5 Starter Pack for cats or a £5 Starter Pack for dogs?